Faculty & Staff

 The School of Human Ecology’s mission is to explore and enhance the human experience through the context of families, merchandising, and nutrition with emphasis on research, practical application, collaboration, and community service.
 Focusing on diversity, sustainability and wellness in an ever-changing world, we endeavor to create opportunities and educational experiences for students to become competent and engaged professionals, contribute to scholarly research, and partner with and provide services for the community.

-The School of Human Ecology has been an integral part of Louisiana Tech University since the university was founded in 1894.
+The School of Human Ecology has been an integral part of Louisiana Tech University since the university’s foundation in 1894.
 The School’s programs were the first offered in its disciplines in the state.

-Currently, The School of Human Ecology houses one graduate program in Nutrition and Dietetics, one graduate certificate program in Dietetics, a post-baccalaureate dietetic internship, and three undergraduate programs: Family and Child Studies, Fashion Merchandising and Retail Studies, and Nutrition and Dietetics.
+Currently, The School of Human Ecology houses one graduate program in Nutrition and Dietetics, one graduate certificate program in Dietetics, a post-baccalaureate dietetic internship, and three undergraduate programs: Human Development and Family Science, Fashion Merchandising and Retail Studies, and Nutrition and Dietetics.